NAB | Board Chairman

 Jon Fairhurst, Principal Standards Engineer for Samsung Research America, Inc., has worked for more than 30 years on projects related to digital television.
 This includes 10 years at Grass Valley Group developing broadcast equipment and digital switchers and 20 years at Sharp Laboratories of America developing television technologies.
 He joined Samsung in April 2017.
 Fairhurst has been involved in standards throughout his career, spearheading standards for measuring television power consumption and leading multiple Consumer Technology Association standards over the years.
 Active in ATSC standards wok, he chairs the TG3 S34-1Video Ad Hoc Group.
 He earned his B.S. degree in electrical engineering and computer science from the University of California, Santa Barbara.

-Richard Friedel is the Executive Vice President and General Manager for FOX Networks Engineering & Operations.
-He oversees long-term technology strategy and day-to-day operations for the Fox Network Center in Los Angeles and the Fox Houston Technical Operations Center, home of Fox Sports’ regional networks, and provides technical support for 14 regional production centers.
+Richard Friedel is EVP of Engineering, Operations and Technology at Fox Television Stations, where he drives the ATSC 3.0 efforts.
+His previous role as EVP Technology & Broadcast Strategy for 21st Century Fox saw him shepherd long-term technology strategy and day-to-day operations for the Fox Network Center in Los Angeles and the Fox Houston Technical Operations Center, home of Fox Sports’ regional networks, and provided technical support for 14 regional production centers.
 Before joining FOX, Friedel served in various positions at Capital Cities/ABC, NBC News and local television stations.

 Ira Goldstone, Vice President, Next Gen Broadcast Solutions, at Cobalt Digital, has spent five decades in the television industry in positions ranging from broadcast engineer to senior technology management.
 Earlier in his career, as Vice President of Engineering at both Tribune Broadcasting and Univision Television Group, he focused on developing strong engineering teams and new technology solutions.
 Following Univision, Goldstone joined Fox as Executive Engineer.
 Today, he supports Cobalt’s initiatives related to the evolution of next-generation broadcasting.
 Active for years in ATSC, he chairs the TG 3-9 Ad hoc Group on Interlayer Communications in the ATSC 3.0 Ecosystem.
 He is a Fellow of SMPTE and received the NAB Technology Leadership Award.